Feral Druid Compendium

 Convoke) and have nothing else to put points in.
 It is an extremely minor dps increase.

-Ursine Vigor: Mostly keys only talent for when you need a stronger
+Ursine Vigor: Mostly keys-only talent for when you need a stronger

 Bear Form.
-Occasional use in raid as well.
+Niche use in Raid.

 Fluid Form: Highly recommended talent to reduce global wastage from shapeshifting.
 If you don't find yourself shapeshifting much, this talent is much less valuable.